Heather C. MacRae

 About

-Heather MacRae was raised in upstate New York and moved to Savannah, GA in 2011.
-These environments have had a profound impact on her work.
+Heather C. MacRae was raised in upstate New York and moved to Savannah, GA in 2011.
+These environments, wildly varied in their character, have had a profound impact on her work.

+Raised by painter Jock MacRae, Heather C. MacRae spent her life in classrooms, galleries, and painting in the field.
+When she decided she too wanted to dedicate her life to painting, drawing and sharing a love of the arts with others she began her studies at Hartwick College in Oneonta, NY.
 She received her Bachelor of Arts from Hartwick College with a concentration in Painting and Drawing, minoring in Art- Education (2010).
 During her undergraduate studies she traveled to Glasgow Scotland to study Painting and Printmaking at the Glasgow School of Art (2009).
-In 2011 MacRae moved to Savannah, GA to obtain her M.F.A. in Painting from the Savannah College of Art and Design (2012).
+After graduating and obtaining a NYS Certificate to teach K-12, MacRae moved to Savannah, GA to pursue her M.F.A. in Painting from the Savannah College of Art and Design (2012).

 MacRae’s own work has been shown internationally, and across the United States.
 She has been mentioned in several publications and has written many exhibitions reviews for digital magazines such as the Savannahian, as well as conducted interviews and reviews for publications such as Burnaway Magazine.